78afec35/Personal-Project/README.md

     + Many packages are used and that can introduce dependencies on all these packages being supported
     + Basic framework which means more complicated features might need an advanced framework
     + Rigid 3 tier architecture
+    + Testing is incomplete without integration testing
+    + Difficult to test the login functionality of flask
 + Opportunities
     + There are many features that I would like to add onto this website
     + It can be integrated with more features and packages